-There are only a few guarantees when it comes to a divorce.
+There are only a few guarantees when it comes to most divorce cases.
 Two of them include: Mom gets the kids on Mother’s Day and Dad gets them on Father’s Day.
 I’d have to bet it’s written that way in almost every divorce decree, not including cases of sole custody and other special circumstances.

-To all divorced moms who dread Father’s Day, here is checklist that will not only change the way you end up feeling tomorrow, but it might change your entire outlook on your ex and the day that was designed to celebrate him.
+To all divorced moms who dread Father’s Day, here is checklist that will not only change the way you end up feeling, but it might change your entire outlook on the day that was designed to celebrate fathers.

-3. Father’s Day is a cease-fire day.
-If you can’t stand your ex, if he just did something horrible to you legally, if he is rude, if he gives you dirty looks, just ignore your feelings for a day and put on a smile.
+If you can’t stand your ex, if he just did something horrible to you legally, if he is rude, if he gives you dirty looks, just ignore your feelings for a day–just one day, and put on a smile.
 Say “Happy Father’s Day” and let him have a day.
 You don’t have to be over-the-top, just polite.
 It’s better for the kids!

-Like this blog post?
+Like this article?
 Check out, “11 Things Divorced People Want To Say To Their Married Friends”